lblva/we-re_not_special/docs/README.md

 I started my project with the following tutorial: [Body Segmentation Tutorial](https://www.youtube.com/watch?v=IZEkwUJ6QGQ&list=LL&index=1&t=122s).
 This tutorial is about body segmentation.
 After following the tutorial, you will have a code that segments your body silhouette.
 The video does not show you how to download Python or the necessary libraries, so I will.

+### Step 1:
-**Step 1:** Download Python from [this site](https://www.python.org/downloads/).
+Download Python from [this site](https://www.python.org/downloads/).
 I recommend version 3.8, 64-bit. </br> </br>

+### Step 2:
-**Step 2:** Create a virtual environment.
+Create a virtual environment.
 It is good practice to use a virtual environment for Python projects.
 By doing so, you create an isolated environment and ensure your project remains unaffected by changes made to other projects.
 To create a virtual environment, open the terminal and type:</br>

 ````sh
 python -m venv myenv
 ````
 ###### (btw, myenv is the name for the environment; you can choose any name you like.)  </br>
-##### (btw, myenv is the name for the environment; you can choose any name you like.)  </br>
-This is `red text`, and this is `blue text`.

 You will get a notification; you can click "yes." </br> </br>